Navigating Eating Disorder Recovery in Neurodivergent Individuals

 A white orchid, representing highly sensitive people.
 Eating disorder treatment in Asheville, NC can help you heal your relationship with food.
 Get started with an eating disorder therapist today.

 HSPs have a heightened sensitivity to stimuli.
 This includes sensory input, emotions, and social interactions.
-This sensitivity can manifest in various ways.
-Such as impacting food choices, meal environments, and responses to stressors that may trigger disordered eating behaviors.
-HSPs may be more attuned to their bodily sensations.
-Overall making them acutely aware of changes in weight, appearance, or physical discomfort.
+This sensitivity can manifest in various ways such as impacting food choices, meal environments, and responses to stressors that may trigger disordered eating behaviors.
+HSPs may be more attuned to their bodily sensations overall making them acutely aware of changes in weight, appearance, or physical discomfort.
 This heightened awareness can exacerbate body image concerns and contribute to a negative relationship between food and one's body.

 Navigating Recovery: